 |

 LectorsParishioners with the ability to speak out clearly and proclaim the readings during the Liturgy of the Word.
-Training is required and provided, one must be 16 years or older.
+Training is required and provided, one must must have received the Sacrament of Confirmation and be at least 16 years old or older.

 Finance CouncilVolunteers review and discuss the parish budget, financial statements, and advise the pastor.
 Finance Council works with other parish committees and makes financial recommendations and oversees fund drives.
 The council meets every other month (and only once during the summer).